UGentBiomath/COVID19-Model/README.md

 <img src="figs/flowchart3_2.jpg" alt="drawing" width="600"/>

 ### Stochastic model
 Implementing the class-based functions available in the SEIRSAgeModel for Monte-Carlo sampling, calibration and model predictive control in the stochastic model framework.
-Investigate if the Ryan McGee implementation of the stochastic model can be modified to include age-structuring.
+Investigate if the Ryan McGee-implementation of the stochastic model can be modified to include age-structuring.

 ### Scenario-specific functions
  We will implement a function which uses the past policies to quickly recreate the Belgian ICU and hospitalisation curves up-to-date.
 This function will be used to quickly propose MPC optimal policies and to perform scenario analysis about the future.